|

 that they are a secondary result of a stressed / dysfunctional

 immune system, NOT the cause of autism.
+While some

 dietary restrictions and nutritional supplements may help to "cool